huggingface/text-generation-inference/docs/source/basic_tutorials/local_launch.md

-# Installing and Launching Locally
+# Installing from the Source and Launching TGI

 Before you start, you will need to setup your environment, and install Text Generation Inference.
 Text Generation Inference is tested on **Python 3.9+**.

-## Local Installation for Text Generation Inference
+## Local Installation from Source

 Text Generation Inference is available on pypi, conda and GitHub.